Singapore — 10 min

 If you decide to outsource global payroll, selecting a vendor is only a small part of the overall process.
 Here are a few tips to help you get started.

 It’s vital to select a company that is capable of handling different types of employment contracts in different countries.
-Any long-term partner should be able to handle all your needs using locally owned entities in every country where you operate, as well as support international contractors.
-Your chosen partner should offer easy-to-use payroll software and have local expertise for things like social contributions, benefits administration, and taxes.
+Any long-term partner should be able to handle all your needs using locally owned entities in every country where you operate as well as support international contractors.

 The experience of your employees is everything.
 A bad experience with a payroll partner could easily cause your employees to lose trust in your company’s ability to pay on time or provide necessary benefits.
-Be sure any payroll partner can reliably pay your team in the correct currency through the proper channels.
-For example, employees in Mexico can only be paid through government-approved banks.

 Are your workers properly classified as employees or contractors?
 If not, your business could face hefty penalties and fines in a variety of countries.
 Making the news because your company incorrectly classified workers could also damage your ability to recruit.
-Work with your global payroll provider to ensure you classify your team members correctly.
-If need be, your global payroll partner can help you convert contractors to employees.

 Appropriate compensation is the foundation of your ability to recruit global talent.
 Fortunately, your global payroll partner should be able to help you understand what an appropriate salary and benefits package should look like in your prospective hire’s country.
 If you need help designing a global compensation strategy, a good partner can help with that, too.

-Do you plan to hire dozens of employees in one country?
-If so, you should probably consider opening your own local entity.
-For a smaller or medium-sized team, working with an employer of record service may be the more financially responsible option.
 Even if you do plan to hire a large team, though, consider working with an EOR to start and then transferring the employees to your own entity once you are ready to do so.
 That way, you can get started with local hiring right away instead of waiting a year or longer.

-As your team grows into more countries, it’s important to choose the best global payroll option for your business.
 Whether you want to hire one employee or 1,000, Remote is here to help.
-We combine global contractor payments, employer of record services, benefits administration, and payroll management into one easy-to-use platform available in more than 60 countries.
-With Remote, you can:
+We combine global contractor payments, EOR services, benefits administration, and payroll management into one easy-to-use platform available in more than 170 countries.

 Consolidate payroll processing